Her Smell: Plot

 Several years later, Becky is sober and her daughter Tama, now a young girl, is coming to visit.
 As Dan drops her off, he gives his ex some paperwork for some of the many lawsuits facing Becky and tells her that Mari has also come with them.
 Becky has brief tender moments with all three, but her thinking appears disordered: she believes that leaving her house will kill her and that her love for her daughter will destroy her; she also recounts a dream from a past life that she thinks justifies her cruelty and selfishness toward her ex.

 In the final piece, 11 years have passed since Howard first signed Something She and four years since they have performed together, but they have reunited to perform a single song at a showcase event that features all of Howard's popular musical acts.
 Becky appears nervous and has to rely on all of the musicians performing a seance with her before she can gather her courage to go onstage.
 She briefly walks away after cryptically thanking all of them for staying with her until the end.
 Several of her loved ones become concerned, but they find her ready to take the stage and she performs one song with her bandmates and fellow musicians all collaborating.
 It is successful and they step backstage where Howard tells her the crowd wants more and asks if she has another one in her.
 Becky says that she is done, embracing Tama and smelling her hair.

 Cast

 Production

 In January 2018, it was announced Elisabeth Moss would star in the film, with Alex Ross Perry directing from a screenplay he wrote.
-Perry and Moss also served as a producers on the film, alongside Matthew Perniciaro, Michael Sherman and Adam Piotrowicz under their Bow and Arrow Entertainment banner.
+Perry and Moss also served as producers on the film, alongside Matthew Perniciaro, Michael Sherman, and Adam Piotrowicz under their Bow and Arrow Entertainment banner.
 In April 2018, Agyness Deyn, Gayle Rankin and Amber Heard joined the cast of the film.
 In May 2018, it was announced that Ashley Benson, Cara Delevingne, Dan Stevens, Eric Stoltz, Virginia Madsen and Dylan Gelula joined the cast of the film.
 Keegan DeWitt composed the film's score.

 Principal photography began on April 23, 2018, in New York City.
 Production concluded on May 18, 2018.

 Moss called the performance her most physically challenging in a 2020 interview for Bullseye with Jesse Thorn.